 Because I know that I can’t make you want to transform your life.
 I can’t make you not afraid.
 That’s a choice you have to make.
 It’s a choice I have to respect.

 So when you tell me about your pain and misery, yet aren’t looking for a solution… all I can do is listen.
-(Except on my website – on my website, I can rant and rave all I like about yoga because it’s my site and that’s what it’s for.)

 In a very real way, my desire to relieve your suffering and misery by letting you know that yoga can make a difference in your life is entirely selfish.